Forestry investments

 Investment Strategy

-Salm-Salm focuses its investment strategy on a precise selection of forests.
-High quality forests in the strongest local timber markets are selected in an in-depth analysis.
+Salm-Salm's investment strategy focuses on the precise selection of forests.
+High-quality forests in the strongest local timber markets are selected in an in-depth analysis.
 Salm-Salm only buys forests in countries that have the highest standards of property protection.
-Furthermore, the local biological growing conditions, climate and forest infrastructure play a decisive role in the investment approach.
-To reduce risks, the portfolio is diversified into different climatic regions, markets, forest types, tree species and age classes.
-An additional reduction of biotic and abiotic risks takes place within the operational management.
+The local biological growing conditions, climate and forestry infrastructure also play a decisive role in the investment approach.
+In order to reduce risks, the portfolio is diversified into different climatic regions, sales markets, forest types, tree species and age classes.
+Biotic and abiotic risks are further reduced as part of operational management.

 The main return drivers of a forest investment are biological growth and timber prices.
-For this reason, Salm-Salm uses an "intensive management" strategy to optimize growth.
+For this reason, Salm-Salm relies on an “intensive management” strategy to optimize growth.
 Only forests in very strong timber markets are purchased.
-To diversify revenues in forest operations, opportunities to develop alternative sources of income are actively pursued.
-For example, value-add measures such as solar or wind projects and the generation of Co2 certificates are implemented where possible and appropriate.
+Opportunities to develop alternative sources of income are actively pursued in order to diversify revenues in forestry operations.
+Where possible and appropriate, value-add measures such as solar or wind projects and the generation of CO2 certificates are implemented.

-Through its presence on the ground and direct contact with service providers, Salm-Salm represents the owners.
-This is based on decades of experience in the agricultural and forestry sector with its own forestry and agriculture.
+Salm-Salm represents the owners through its presence in the area and direct contact with service providers.
+This is based on decades of experience in the agricultural and forestry sector with its own forestry and agricultural operations.

-The concept of sustainability is over 300 years old and was originally defined in forestry: In the management of forests, more may never be used than will also grow back in a natural way (source: Hans Carl von Carlowitz).
-To provide evidence of sustainable management, all forests managed by the Fund are certified with an independent sustainability seal.
+The concept of sustainability is over 300 years old and was originally defined in forestry: When managing forests, never use more than will naturally grow back (source: Hans Carl von Carlowitz).
+In order to provide proof of sustainable management, all forests managed by the fund are certified with an independent sustainability seal.

-Forests are one of the largest carbon stores on earth.
-Compared to old trees, however, young trees absorb much more carbon.
+Forests are one of the largest carbon sinks on earth.
+Compared to old trees, however, young trees absorb significantly more carbon.
 This is due to higher growth rates.
-Regular harvesting of the stands, including use of the wood as timber, as well as the associated subsequent reforestation of the areas therefore ensures a high level of carbon sequestration.
+Regular harvesting of the stands, including the use of the wood as timber, as well as the subsequent reforestation of the areas, therefore ensures a high level of carbon sequestration.
 For this reason, the forests of the Salm Global Timber Fund are not set aside, but actively managed.

-The top priority is to ensure that the forests are clean and healthy.
-Salm-Salm follows the precautionary principle, takes initiatives to promote greater environmental responsibility, and encourages the development and diffusion of environmentally friendly technologies.
-At all stages of management, Salm-Salm ensures environmental protection.
+The top priority is that the forests are clean and healthy.
+Salm-Salm follows the precautionary principle, takes initiatives to promote greater environmental responsibility and encourages the development and dissemination of environmentally friendly technologies.
+Salm-Salm ensures environmental protection at all stages of management.
 This includes a proactive approach to avoid or minimize the consequences of accidents that may have a negative impact on the environment.

-In the course of management, child labor shall not be used at any stage.
-Compensation and benefits in service providers must comply with the basic principles regarding minimum wages, overtime and legally required social benefits.
+Child labor may not be used in any phase of management.
+Remuneration and social benefits of service providers must comply with the basic principles regarding minimum wages, overtime and legally prescribed social benefits.
 Forced or compulsory labor is not permitted.
-Salm-Salm, as well as service providers and affiliated companies, ensure occupational health and safety in the workplace and support continuous development to improve the working environment.
+Salm-Salm, as well as service providers and affiliated companies, guarantee occupational health and safety in the workplace and support continuous development to improve the working environment.

 Describes the way in which sustainability risks are included in investment decisions and the result of the assessment of the expected impact of sustainability risks on returns.
-Salm-Salm incorporates all relevant financial risks into its investment decisions as part of the investment process and evaluates them on an ongoing basis.
+As part of the investment process, Salm-Salm includes all relevant financial risks in its investment decisions and evaluates these on an ongoing basis.

-A sustainability risk is defined as an event or condition in the environmental, social or corporate governance area, the occurrence of which could have a significant negative impact on the value of the investment.
+Sustainability risk is defined as an event or condition in the environmental, social or corporate governance area, the occurrence of which could have a significant negative impact on the value of the investment.
 Sustainability risks can therefore lead to a significant deterioration in the financial profile, liquidity, profitability or reputation of the underlying investment.
-Unless sustainability risks are already taken into account in the investment valuation process, they may have a material adverse effect on the expected/estimated market price and/or liquidity of the investment and thus on the return of the fund.
+If sustainability risks are not already taken into account in the investment valuation process, they may have a material negative impact on the expected/estimated market price and/or liquidity of the investment and thus on the fund's return.
 Sustainability risks can have a significant impact on all known risk types and contribute as a factor to the materiality of these risk types.

 American Tree Farm (ATF)